sneko/dotfiles/README.md

 Do not forget to enable 2FA (two-factor authentication) on your accounts to improve the security:

-- Either through a `TOTP` application (Google Authenticator, Microsoft Authenticator... this can also be in your password manager).
-They generate a unique 6-chars code each 30 seconds (don't forget to back them up)
+- Either through a `TOTP` application (Google Authenticator, Microsoft Authenticator... this can also be in your password manager): they generate a unique 6-chars code each 30 seconds (don't forget to back them up)
 - Or hardware with security keys (current standard is `WebAuthn` and gains popularity with big players) (same here, a backup is needed, so probably multiple keys)

 ## Contributions